 No matter where in the country you’re visiting, there’s a good chance you’ll be within a short train ride from any number of untouched pockets of natural beauty waiting to be discovered.
 From the north to the south, here’s a guide to some of the most unique and interesting Japan national parks.

 Kicking off the list is the country’s northern-most park, Rishiri-Rebun-Sarobetsu National Park.
 Stretching along Rishiri Island and Rebun Island, the park is lined with weaving hiking trails and carpeted in unique alpine flowers.
 Perfect for nature photography enthusiasts and geology fanatics, the area also boasts rugged mountain views, and from up high sweeping views of the pristine coastline below.

-A flight from Tokyo to Wakkanai, Hokkaido is 1 hour and 50 minutes..
+A flight from Tokyo to Wakkanai, Hokkaido takes 1 hour and 50 minutes.